fredmoseley/finch-sandbox-app/README.md

 ```
 5. Run development server.
 6. Select a provider to load the application with data.
 7. If you receive a 500 error you load testing data by setting the following variables in localStorage variables to true.
+Use the first user in the grid, Mike Lincoln Bartoletti, for testing.
+His data is hard coded for the Employee details view.
 ```
 EmployerCompanyTesting
 EmployerDirectoryTesting